onzfonz/comp227/src/content/7/en/part7d.md

 ### Bundling

-We have implemented our applications by dividing our code into separate modules that have been <i>imported</i> to places that require them.
+We have implemented our applications by dividing our code into separate modules that have been ***imported*** to places that require them.
 Even though ES6 modules are defined in the ECMAScript standard, the older browsers do not know how to handle code that is divided into modules.

-For this reason, code that is divided into modules must be <i>bundled</i> for browsers, meaning that all of the source code files are transformed into a single file that contains all of the application code.
+For this reason, code that is divided into modules must be **bundled** for browsers, meaning that all of the source code files are transformed into a single file that contains all of the application code.
-When we deployed our React frontend to production in [part 3](/en/part3/deploying_app_to_internet), we performed the bundling of our application with the *npm run build* command.
+When we deployed our React frontend to production in [part 3](/en/part3/deploying_app_to_internet), we performed the bundling of our application with the `npm run build` command.
-Under the hood, the npm script bundles the source code using webpack, which produces the following collection of files in the <i>build</i> directory:
+Under the hood, the npm script bundles the source code using webpack, which produces the following collection of files in the *build* directory:

 ```shell
 .